tengla/lambda-graalvm-native-image-demo/README.md

 This is a baseline app with a docker deploy script.

-To build this on your machine, run: `sh deploy.sh`.
+To build this locally, run: `sh deploy.sh`.
-The output `build/function.zip` can now be uploaded to your AWS Lambda function.
+The artifact `build/function.zip` can now be uploaded to your AWS Lambda function.

 ## Micronaut 2.3.1 Documentation